anilsrg/ge-showcase-prompts/README.md

 ### Prompt 7: Contextual Planning for On-Site Audit

 ```
 I have to conduct audit fieldwork at their ChiangMai office.
-How is the weather there in Chign?
+How is the weather there in ChiangMai?
 ```